-This is a pair of 8mm XWB (Extra Wide Band) driver unit offering 5~45KHz frequency response.
-Compared with IE800 which was built in 2012, this driver is with the upgraded Titanium diaphragm and driving technology, and has been applied in several Hi-End IEMs with Hi-Res certification.
+This XWB (Extra Wide Band) driver with 8mm diaphragm offers 5-45kHz frequency response.
+Compared with the IE800 released in 2012, this new model is built with pure Titanium diaphragm and better driving technology, and has been applied in Hi-End earphones with Hi-Res certification.

 What’s the difference with the 7.8mm XWB driver

 There some major improvements on the structure and sound characters:

 - The front cover changed to stainless steel

 - Add a protective copper ring to the diaphragm (and increase the outsize from 7.8mm to 8mm)

 - Upgrade of the diaphragm to a pure Titanium diaphragm made in Germany (note it’s not Titanium Plated diaphragm used in many low-mid end earphones)

 - +2.5dB on low/mid bass, which is now more punchy and deep